-- Geology - List of University Courses
+- Geology Degree Plans - Geology Courses

-No course with a grade less than "C" can be used to fulfill Geology course requirements.
-Students must have a 2.0 or better grade point in each of math and science requirements.
-We offer Texas teacher certification (secondary certification).
-See your major advisor for details.
+No Geology course with a grade less than "C" can be used to fulfill Geology degree plan requirements.
+Students must have a 2.0 or better grade point average in required math and required science courses.